Chapter 0:

 Decades and decades of colonial and military brutality and subjugation have numbed our collective Nigerian psyche, and left us resigned and afraid to ask anything of our country, of our government, of the public us.
 By and large, I see us as a nation of people who are afraid of our desires because we are rational beings who have seen the bar for what Nigeria can do go so low.
 And so we repress our desires and punish others for having what we cannot have.
 We are afraid of the child who wants more than its parents, because really and truly, how would the family afford it?
 How can the family risk experiments?
 After all, we have seen and witnessed, we would be foolish to imagine otherwise, and this is precisely the problem.

-I've spent the past three+ years working as an independent journalist, artist and researcher, asking three questions about Nigerian life.
-One, how are we making a living?
-Two, how do we find belonging?
-Three, how are we making meaning and therefore healing?
-Out of all of this, I've spent the last year focusing on this third question, and particularly the word healing.
-I know it's the woo-woo-est of all woo-woo subjects out there especially according to the suit-wearing briefcase-carrying members of society who also happen to be the people whose offices control the largest flows of capital into and around this country.
-And on the other extreme of the socio-economic spectrum, healing is also the farthest objective in the minds of the country's overwhelming majority, the pedestrian peddlers for urgent 2k.
-All this to say, I know all too well that the project of healing in Nigeria today demands convincing.
 For those who find it in themselves to be able to pause and ask, “Wait, where are we running to what have we been taught about ourselves?
 How have we been taught to think?
 And how can we disrupt programming that alienates us from ourselves as individuals and in limits groups from one another in our collective.
 And how else can we be?”
 If you're one of those who find it in themselves to be able to ask these questions, sweet medicine is for you.

 In the 1979 novel The Healers, by the Ghanaian writer Ayi Kwei Armah, the main character is a young man named Densu who intends to join the healers.
 During one of the conversations he has with an established healer named Damfo, he asks Damfo, “What really is the healers work?”
 Damfo replied, “You may say it is seeing and hearing, knowing.”
 And later in novel, he expands that “the work is for includes a whole people throughout time, not just our single, separate lives here and now.”
 When I speak of the humanities, I'm referring to those disciplines that are about seeing and hearing and knowing a whole people.
 I'm referring to disciplines that study the expressions of human beings as a means of exploring and revealing what it means to be human.
 These disciplines include literature, philosophy, religion, history, the arts, architecture and the like.
 And by social sciences, I mean those endeavors through which we study how people interact with one another, how we develop as a culture and how we influence the world, the social sciences and humanities are how society builds its collective imaginary and how it reflects on its collective consciousness.